Mandal, Norway

-Mandal is a town in Lindesnes municipality in Agder county, Norway.
-Mandal is the fourth largest town in Agder as well as the administrative centre of Lindesnes municipality.
+Mandal (/no/) is a town in Lindesnes Municipality in Agder county, Norway.
+Mandal is the fourth largest town in Agder as well as the administrative centre of Lindesnes Municipality.
 It is located at the mouth of the river Mandalselva at the southern end of the Mandalen valley.
-The 6.63 km2 town has a population (2019) of 11,053 and a population density of 1667 PD/km2.
+The 6.85 km2 town has a population (2025) of and a population density of 1675 PD/km2.
+The town is also a tourist destination, especially due to its Sjøsanden beach.

 In Norway, Mandal is considered a by which can be translated as either a "town" or "city" in English.
+It received town status as a ladested in 1632 and in 1921 it was upgraded in status to a kjøpstad.
+Neither designation has any special status under the law anymore, but historically they did.

 The town lies along the European route E39 highway, about 40 km southwest of the town of Kristiansand and about 60 km southeast of the town of Flekkefjord.
 Mandal has a few suburban villages lying just outside its borders such as Ime immediately to the east and Sånum to the southwest.
 The village of Krossen lies about 10 km to the north, along the Mandalselva river.